Advancing Creative Physical Intelligence in Large Multimodal Models

 Key Points

-- MM-CreativityBench benchmarks creative tool use in multimodal environments.
+- MM-CreativityBench benchmarks creative in multimodal environments.

 - Current LMMs often overlook relevant entities and hallucinate attributes.